littleredbutton/bigbluebutton-api-php/tools/README.md

 ## Structure of the `tools` folder

-Each tool has a hidden (dot) folder with it's tool name.
-For exmaple, PHP-CS-Fixer uses `tools/.php-cs-fixer`:
+Each tool has a hidden (dot) folder with its tool name.
+For example, PHP-CS-Fixer uses `tools/.php-cs-fixer`:

 ~~~
 tools/